Pakistan: Parliament to vote on expelling French ambassador | DW | 20.04.2021

 The Tehreek-e-Labaik Pakistan (TLP) group has been protesting for months since French President Emmanuel Macron defended the right of the press to republish cartoons depicting the Prophet Muhammad.
 Such depictions are considered blasphemous by some Muslims.

-The TLP had agreed to "call off its protest sit-ins from the entire country," Interior Minister Sheikh Rashid Ahmed said.
+The TLP had agreed to "call off its protest sit-ins from the entire country" after long negotiations, Interior Minister Sheikh Rashid Ahmed said.

+Anti-France protests called by the TLP turned violent last week after arrest of the group's leader, who had called on supporters to march on the capital and demand the French envoy be expelled.

+Police in Lahore said at least six officers were killed.
+Eleven others were held hostage for several hours at a mosque.
+The TLP says several of its supporters also died in clashes.

 tj/rt (AFP, Reuters)